Tai Wesley: National team career

 Wesley represented the Guam national basketball team.
 In July 2015, he helped Guam win gold at the Pacific Games in Papua New Guinea.
 In November 2018, he played for Guam in the 2021 FIBA Asia Cup pre-qualifiers in Thailand.
 In Thailand, he played alongside his two older brothers, Mekeli and Russell, for the first time in an official tournament.

+In February 2023, Wesley helped Guam qualify for the 2025 FIBA Asia Cup qualifiers.

 Personal

-Wesley is one of seven children of Susan and Hiagi Wesley.
-His father is Fijian of Rotuman descent.
-Wesley is the younger brother of former Brigham Young standout Mekeli Wesley, Utah Valley State graduate Russell Wesley, and 2003 all-state selection Tika Wesley.
+Wesley is of Rotuman and Samoan descent.
+He is the younger brother of former Brigham Young standout Mekeli Wesley, Utah Valley State graduate Russell Wesley, and 2003 all-state selection Tika Wesley.

 Wesley and his wife Chyna have three children.

 Between 2014 and 2018, Wesley was allowed to play in Australia and New Zealand as a non-restricted player under the now defunct "Oceania rule".
 In April 2018, the Australian NBL granted Wesley another year as a local in order for him to begin the process of becoming naturalised.